3 Front Door Makeovers for Your Home Sale

 Although you’ll be tempted to paint the door on the hinges while taping off the hardware to save time, the quality of this technique is lacking.
 Prepare the door for painting by taking it from the hinges and removing all hardware.
 If new hardware is in the plan, shop days before the actual painting occurs.

-- Take in consideration the surrounding colors from the exterior of the home and the natural colors found in the front yard.
+- Take into consideration the surrounding colors from the exterior of the home and the natural colors found in the front yard.

 - Clean the door and sand so the primer will adhere easily.
 Use a tack cloth to remove dust and tape off any glass that is not to be painted.
 Remove all hardware.